John Healy (Irish journalist)

+Personal Life

+Healy was born on 22 April 1930 in Charlestown, Co.
+Mayo.
+His parents were Stephen Healy, an insurance agent, and Nora Healy (née O'Donnell), a nurse.
+He attended secondary school at St Nathy's College in Ballaghadereen.
+In 1953 he married Evelyn Duffy.

 Career

 He joined the Western People in 1948, then moved to Dublin to work for the Irish News Agency, a government-run news service managed by Conor Cruise O'Brien.
 He worked for a time for The Irish Press group before joining the Irish Times in 1959.
 Healy also edited The Dublin Evening Mail for a time.

 Healy was a journalist with The Irish Times newspaper, writing the Backbencher column in the 1960s and 1970s.
 He was a close friend of the editor, Douglas Gageby.

 Healy's book No One Shouted Stop (The Death of an Irish Town), published in 1968, chronicled the economic and social decline of rural life in the west of Ireland in a time of widespread poverty and mass emigration.
 He also wrote Nineteen Acres on the history and lifestyle of his family, who were small farmers.